diegovalle/Homicide-MX-Drug-War/historic/readme.md

-Homicide in Mexico 1990-2008 and ICESI vs INEGI
+ÔªøHomicide in Mexico 1990-2008 and ICESI vs INEGI
 ================================================

 * Chart of homicides rate according to the INEGI, ICESI, PAHO and the UN Crime Survey